Are you underweight? Do you want to gain weight without getting fat? We hear you, and we’re here to help!

 4. What are some common mistakes people make when trying to gain weight?

-- Trying to gain weight too fast
+- Impatience: Trying to gain weight too quickly can lead to fat gain.

 Avoid these pitfalls, and you should be well on your way to gaining weight without belly fat.